laserpointlabs/procos/docs/architecture/PEO_TDE_Use_Cases_and_Sequence.md

 - The microkernel intentionally contains no imperative orchestration.
 See `_deploy_processes` and `_start_root_orchestrator` for bootstrap only.
 - Keep PEO BPMN definitions readable: gateways for rules, boundary events for errors, and call activities for TDE templates.
 - Keep adapters tiny and testable; avoid embedding orchestration or decision logic in code.
-- TDE spec example (code-side) is modeled in `src/tde/tde_executor.py` to keep the surface area minimal and explicit.
+- No Python TDE runtime is required; prefer BPMN script/external tasks.
+Add a small adapter library later only if needed for deterministic tools.

 ---